Step 1. Overview

 - Digitize or share material without appropriate rights and/or permissions

-- Create books, articles or other products related to Indigenous culture and language materials
+- Create books, articles or other products related to Indigenous languages and cultures

 What kinds of expenses can be funded?